-At April 30, 2023, the carrying amount of the Village's deposits was \$10,413,199 and the bank balance was \$10,354,431.
-The deposits were comprised of interest checking, money market and certificates of deposit.
+At April 30, 2024, the carrying amount of the Village's deposits was \$12,564,096 and the bank balance was \$12,573,468.
+The deposits were comprised of interest checking accounts, money market accounts, and certificates of deposit.

 Custodial Credit Risk.
 Custodial credit risk is the risk that in the event of a bank failure, the Village's deposits may not be returned to it.
 The Village requires that all deposits be fully covered by FDIC insurance or collateralized with investments held by the financial institution in the Village's name.
-As of April 30, 2023, all of the deposits of the Village were covered by FDIC insurance or collateralized by the financial institutions.
+As of April 30, 2024, the Village had \$128,970 of deposits that exceeded FDIC coverage and were uncollateralized.